participation in a professional

 priority?
 That’s an impossible contradiction.

-problem.
-If you had accomplished each one as I gave it to
+up is your problem.
+If you had accomplished each one as I

-the highest priority project; before I assign another
+complete the highest priority project; before I assign

-were your highest priority.
-My highest priority is helping
+they were your highest priority.
+My highest priority is

-accomplish high-priority tasks in a very short period of
+ability to accomplish high-priority tasks in a very short

 Employee: So you are saying that because I’m a good